Trump escalates Hormuz standoff after warning Iran as US escort mission sparks fresh attacks

 The Strait of Hormuz, through which a significant share of global oil flows, has remained under intense pressure, with security concerns limiting vessel movement and raising fears of broader economic fallout.

-Despite the advance warning, Iranian forces launched multiple attacks on Monday targeting US Navy ships, commercial vessels, and locations in the United Arab Emirates.
+Despite the warning, Iranian forces launched multiple attacks on Monday targeting US Navy ships, commercial vessels, and locations in the United Arab Emirates.

 The developments have placed the fragile ceasefire under renewed strain, even as US officials publicly maintain that large-scale hostilities have not resumed.